 I prefer the powder, but if you’re worried about leaving a mark, you can use the liquid version, too.
 Gently scrub it in with a sponge, or even that Magic Eraser we’re so fond of, and watch that rust stain disappear.

 Y’all, this is so EXTRA but I always feel like an expert-level housekeeper when I bust it out.
 I don’t know where you store your extra toilet paper rolls, but if they are exposed anywhere in the bathroom, you’re going to want to try this trick.

-Whenever you put out a new roll of toilet paper- whether it’s on the holder or in some other storage area- add a drop of essential oil to the inside of the toilet paper tube.
+Whenever you put out a new roll of toilet paper, add a drop of essential oil to the inside of the toilet paper tube.
 Not only does it add a little ever-present, ever-pleasant smell to your restroom, but whenever someone rolls out the TP, they’ll catch a little extra whiff of the essential oil you added.

 The Best Bathroom Cleaning Hack: PooPourri

 But let’s be honest- sometimes you need more than a little whiff of essential oil.
 And if you’ve got one bathroom, like I do, you’re definitely going to want to do some odor-masking from time to time.
 No bathroom is going to seem clean if there’s lingering odor in there.

 By now, most people have heard of PooPouri, the “Before You Go” Bathroom Spray.
 We bought a bottle when it first came out, and it works AMAZINGLY well.
 But it also comes with a pretty hefty price tag, and I’m just not down for that.

 So I decided to start making my own.
 It’s crazy easy, and works just as well as the original.